Executive AI Search & Social Visibility Diagnostic

 Ora Face Clinic: visibility foundation review

-A preliminary executive audit of how Ora's public signals support AI/search-style discovery for Botox, dermal fillers, skin boosters, IV therapy, and premium facial aesthetics in Dubai.
+A structured diagnostic of how Ora's public signals support AI/search-style discovery, social proof, and patient shortlisting for Botox, dermal fillers, skin boosters, IV therapy, and premium facial aesthetics in Dubai.

 Executive takeaway